Inventory Control for Spectrally Positive Levy Demand Processes: Candidate policies

 \subsection{Existence of $(s^*,S^*)$}

-We shall show that there indeed exists a pair $(s^*, S^*)$ such that $\mathcal{G}(s^*,S^*) = \mathcal{H}(s^*,S^*) = 0$; in the next section we show that this requirement is sufficient to prove the optimality of the $(s^*, S^*)$-policy.
-We refer the reader to \cite{Leung_Yamazaki_2011} and \cite{Hernandez_Yamazaki_2013} of stochastic games where similar arguments are used to identify a pair of parameters that describe the optimal strategy.
+We shall now show that there indeed exists a pair $(s^*, S^*)$ such that $\mathcal{G}(s^*,S^*) = \mathcal{H}(s^*,S^*) = 0$; in the next section we show that this requirement is sufficient to prove the optimality of the $(s^*, S^*)$-policy.
+We refer the readers to the stochastic games \cite{Leung_Yamazaki_2011} and \cite{Hernandez_Yamazaki_2013} where similar arguments are used to identify a pair of parameters that describe the optimal policy.

-Recall that $\Psi(\cdot;\tilde{f}')$ is equivalent to (4.23) of \cite{Bensoussan_2005} (times a positive constant).
+Recall $c_0$, $x_0$, $a$ as in Assumption \ref{assump_f_g} and that $\Psi(\cdot;\tilde{f}')$ is equivalent to (4.23) of \cite{Bensoussan_2005} (times a positive constant).
 By Assumption \ref{assump_f_g}, this satisfies the following.
 These results are due to Proposition 5.1 of \cite{Bensoussan_2005} and hence the proof is omitted.
+Regarding the connection between $a_0$ and the function $\mathcal{G}(\cdot, \cdot)$, see our later discussion in Section \ref{section_no_setup_cost}.

 \begin{lemma} \begin{enumerate} \item There exists a unique number $a_0 < a$ such that $\Psi(a_0; \tilde{f}') = 0$, $\Psi(x;\tilde{f}') < 0$ if $x < a_0$ and $\Psi(x; \tilde{f}') > 0$ if $x > a_0$. \item $\Psi'(x; \tilde{f}') > 0$ for $x \leq a$. \item $\Psi(x; \tilde{f}') \geq c_0/\Phi(q)$ for $x \geq x_0$. \end{enumerate} \end{lemma}